felixmckenzie/rebuilt/README.md

 - foreign key of user_id

 ### Listings
 The Listings relation stores crucial information regarding the Listing, in order for potential buyers to understand What is they are buying, if it is currently available for sale, a detailed description of the listing, it's condition, the price, and an associated category for easy retrieval and grouping.
+Listings also have a foreign key of user id, to identify the seller of the listing, and a category id to identify the category it belongs to.
 The data attributes are:
 - title as a string type
 - description as a rich text type
 - condition as an integer type